joecanas/applicado/README.md

 I added the following features not specified in the initial requirements:

-* Display posting date for each job listing.
 * Store a location field and display it for each job listing.
 * Display the posting date for each job listing.
-* Job applicants can add an optional message when applying to a job.
-* Applicants can see a list of jobs they have applied to.
+* Applicants can view a list of jobs they have applied to.
+* Applicants can add an optional message when applying to a job.
 * Employers can see the email address and message (if any) along with the name of each applicant who applied to their job openings.
 * Created an Admin user class and entitlements.
 * A "forgot password" reset request form (included with Devise gem installation).
-Note that the form is non-functional, as email capability has not been configured for the demo.
+(The form is non-functional, as email capability has not been configured for the demo.
 * Various authentication and authorization functionality included with Devise and Pundit.